Will delta-8 make you fail a drug test? The rise of this cannabinoid brought the question of delta-8 and drug testing. We have some answers.

 Let’s explain this further.
 A 2020 report published in The Journal for Applied Laboratory Medicine investigates cross-reactivity in THC immunoassays (urine drug tests that detect THC’s main inactive metabolite THC-COOH).
 The authors of the report screened four different cannabinoids, including cannabidiol (CBD), cannabinol (CBN), cannabichromene (CBC), and cannabigerol (CBG).
 Out of all cannabinoids tested, the researchers noticed a significant cross-reactivity with CBN, which is a product of THC degradation, similarly to delta-8 THC.
 The study showed that when CBN and THC were together in a urine sample, the test led to a larger result than having THC by itself .

-Due to extreme structural similarities, delta-8 THC is very likely to cross-react with urine tests designed to detect delta-9’s metabolite.
+Due to extreme structural similarities, the delta-8 THC molecule is very likely to cross-react with urine tests designed to detect delta-9’s metabolite.
 In fact, this report on Emit II Plus Cannabinoid Assay — one of the most common urine immunoassays that detect THC metabolite — lists cannabinoids that, in a certain concentration, produce an approximately equivalent result to the THC-COOH cutoffs.
 One of the metabolites listed is delta-8 THC’s metabolite 11-hydroxy-delta-8-THC .

 It’s worth noting that some standard urine tests do detect delta-8’s presence in urine.
 For example, this 6-panel urine test detects marijuana metabolites, with the main one being 11-nor-delta-9-THC-COOH at a cutoff level of 50ng/mL.
 But, it also detects delta-8’s metabolite 11-nor-delta-8-THC-COOH at a lower cutoff level of 30 ng/mL.